Adekolaau/Polished-data-hub/Bellabeat/Bellabeat .md

     ## $ total_minutes_asleep       <int> 327, 119, 644, 750, 503, 61, 467, 274, 501,…
     ## $ total_time_in_bed          <int> 346, 127, 961, 775, 546, 69, 531, 469, 541,…

-confirming how many unique users we now have, a distinct function will be performed.
+I confirmed how many unique users we now have using the ‘distinct’ function.

 ``` r
 activity_sleep %>%